San Francisco Health Care Security Ordinance

 As of July 26, 2014, employees may permanently waive the unused portion of existing HRAs to gain eligibility for federal premium assistance without employers having to make replacement contributions (true per ACA and HCSO).

 While stand-alone reimbursement accounts for major medical services are prohibited under the ACA, “excepted benefit” accounts are permitted.
 Excepted benefits include: adult vision and dental, certain single condition insurance plans and other non- “essential” health benefits.
-For 2014 only, the Office of Labor Standards Enforcement (OLSE) placed limits on allocating required expenditures to excepted benefit HRAs in excess of 20 hours per week for any covered employee and added reporting requirements.
+In 2014, the Office of Labor Standards Enforcement (OLSE) placed limits on allocating required expenditures to excepted benefit HRAs in excess of 20 hours per week for any covered employee and added reporting requirements.
 Due to the move to irrevocability, this requirement no longer applies.

 Any employer that made contributions to an excepted benefits HRA in 2014 in excess of 20 hours per week per employee were expected to “true-up” at the end of the year those funds that weren’t fully expended by the employee.